 Figma Learning Resources

 Those were five helpful quick tips for working with properties in Figma.
-Take things to the next level by watching our series of Figma courses on Tuts+:
+Take things to the next level by trying our free Figma tutorial or watching our series of Figma courses on Tuts+:

 - Hat tip to Carmel DeAmicis and Valerie Veteto for their regular community tips roundups—go and check them out!

 The UI kits used in this tutorial are fully compatible with Figma and available from Envato Elements: